FranxYao/franxyao.github.io/index.md

 In addition to my major in computer science, I am minor in business administration in Guanghua School of Management (GSM) in Peking University.
 This program is focusing on startups, innovation industry, and entrepreneurship.
 I wrote [a report](https://francix.github.io/images/the%20chinese%20innovation%20industry.pdf) about the innovation industry in China in 2016.
 Recently, I am interested in [medical industry](https://francix.github.io/images/OnePic.pdf) and [Chinese AI startups](https://francix.github.io/summary_AI).

 This blog is still under construction.
-There will be many interesting thing soon (as well as the Chinese version).
+There will be many interesting things (as well as a Chinese version).